max-christian/homebridge-texecom/README.md

 7. Press "Yes" to confirm and save.

 Press "Menu" repeatedly to exit the engineer menu.

+Make sure you program your UDL code in the panel too.

 If connecting to a COM-IP, set up the COM-IP as usual and ensure it is working.
 Then change the configuration for the port the COM-IP is connected to to Crestron as detailed above.
 This allows the panel to configure the IP address into the module, then changing to Crestron will allow the panel to input/output the correct commands.